 - Conversely by stroking a black cat health and wealth is ensured.

 - Cats can suck the breath from babies.

-The Japanese beckoning cat is a well known symbol of good luck (see Japanese Bobtail cat for more on this).
-The Japanese Bobtail has also be adopted by sailors to protect from storms as its pom-pom tail resembles a chrysanthemum, the emblem of the royal family7.
+The Japanese beckoning cat is a well-known symbol of good luck (see Japanese Bobtail cat for more on this).
+The Japanese Bobtail has also been adopted by sailors to protect from storms as its pom-pom tail resembles a chrysanthemum, the emblem of the royal family7.

 If a cat puts its paw behind its ear rain is on the way9.
 This sounds crazy but as mentioned cat superstitions are sometimes generally based on something that makes sense.
-In this case the change in air pressure created by an oncoming storm may effect the sensitive ears of cat.
-Anoth er cat-weather-predictor is when the cat purrs and rubs its nose for good weather.
+In this case the change in air pressure created by an oncoming storm may affect the sensitive ears of cats.
+Another cat-weather-predictor is when the cat purrs and rubs its nose for good weather.
 Yawning is a sign of rain.
 I think this is creating a sage out of a cat.

 Margaret M Howard, ‘Dried Cats’, Man, no 252, November 1951, pp149-151.Ralph Merrifield, The Archaeology of Ritual and Magic, 1987, Batsford, London